Daniel McCann

-Daniel McCann (30 November 1957 - 6 March 1988) was a member of the Provisional Irish Republican Army (IRA), who was shot dead by the British Army on 6 March 1988 whilst being accused of attempting to plant a car bomb in Gibraltar.
+Daniel McCann (30 November 1957 - 6 March 1988) was a member of the Provisional Irish Republican Army (IRA), who was shot dead by the British Army on 6 March 1988 while being accused of attempting to plant a car bomb in Gibraltar.

 Early life

 McCann was born into an Irish republican family from the Clonard area of West Belfast.
 He was educated at primary level at St Gall's Primary School, Belfast, and at St Mary's Grammar School, Belfast.
 McCann did not finish his education as he was arrested after becoming involved in rioting.
 He was charged and convicted of "riotous behaviour" and sentenced to six months in prison.
 Later that year McCann joined the Provisional IRA.
 He was later convicted and sentenced to two years imprisonment for the possession of explosives.

 Paramilitary activity

 In 1987 McCann along with another IRA member, Sean Savage, murdered two Royal Ulster Constabulary officers at Belfast docks.

 In 1988 McCann and Savage, along with Mairead Farrell, another IRA member, were sent to the British overseas territory of Gibraltar to plant a bomb in the town area, targeting a British Army band which paraded weekly in connection with the changing of the guard in front of the Governors' residence.

 The British Government knew in advance about the operation, and specially dispatched to Gibraltar a British Army detachment to intercept the IRA team.
 Whilst McCann, Savage and Farrell were engaged on 6 March 1988 on a reconnaissance trip in Gibraltar before driving in a car-bomb, soldiers from the Special Air Service Regiment wearing civilian clothes confronted them in the streets of the town.
 McCann was shot five times at close-range, the SAS soldiers later claiming that he had made an 'aggressive move' when approached.
 Farrell who was with McCann was also shot dead.
 Savage was walking separately behind McCann and Farrell within eyesight distance, and seeing them ahead being confronted and fired upon, fled, running several hundred yards back into Gibraltar town closely pursued on foot by another Special Air Service soldier, who caught up with him and shot him dead also.
 All three IRA members were subsequently found to be unarmed.

 A car bomb ready to be driven into Gibraltar that had been created by McCann, Savage and Farrell was found 36 miles away in Spain by the Spanish Police two days after their deaths, containing 140 lb of Semtex with a device timed to go off during the changing of the guard in Gibraltar.